 Planning Board meeting are held at 7:00 pm on the third Tuesday of each month (excluding holidays) in Room 212 of the Historic Courthouse.

-In every zoning district there is a list of permitted uses and acceptable levels of density.
-An applicant may seek a rezoning for his/her property to change to a different district with different permitted uses and levels of density.
+Every zoning district is assigned a list of permitted uses and acceptable levels of density.
+An applicant may seek a rezoning for their property to change it to a zoning district with different permitted uses and levels of density.

-An applicant may seek a Conditional Use Permit (CUP) to carry out a specific use on a property that the Planning Board and Board of Adjustment need to investigate more closely.
-Such uses are often unique and do not fit easily within common zoning districts.
-If a CUP is approved it does not change the underlying zoning on a property.
+An applicant may seek a Conditional Use Permit (CUP) to carry out a specific use on a property if that use is not listed for the zoning district of their property, which would require further investigation and discussion by the Planning Board and Board of Adjustment.
+Such uses are often unique and may not fit easily in common zoning district definitions.
+If a CUP is approved, it does not change the underlying zoning of a property.

-A PAD is a specialized zoning district that allows specific land uses, such as in a planned development.
-Some PAD proposals contain multiple land uses and some contain just one, but in all cases future development on a PAD site is limited to the specific use or uses proposed.
+A Plot Assignment District (PAD) is a specialized zoning district that allows specific land uses, such would be found in a planned development.
+Some PAD proposals contain multiple land uses and some contain just one, but in all cases, future development on a PAD site is limited to the specific use or uses originally proposed.
 Rezoning to a PAD requires the submission of more detailed information than a typical rezoning, including sketch plans and an engineering report.

-The Greene County Zoning Regulations contain a number of rules governing property development.
-If an applicant requests a variance it means she/he is asking for permission to break one of these rules due to exceptional circumstances.
-If a Variance is approved it does not change the underlying zoning on a property.
+The Greene County Zoning Regulations [link] contain a number of rules governing property development.
+If an applicant requests a variance, it means she/he is asking for permission to break one of these rules due to exceptional circumstances.
+If a variance is approved it does not change the underlying zoning of a property.